 Acting on behalf of a minor in My Kanta Pages

 When a parent or guardian acts on behalf of their minor child in My Kanta Pages, they will log in to the service with their own username and password, and then select the Child’s Data link and the child in question.
 The right to view a minor’s data is verified from the Population Information System.
+It is not possible to act on behalf of a minor with a mandate.

 Further information about acting on behalf of a minor and the related limitations, e.g. in shared custody situations is available here: